overtone/emacs-live/packs/stable/foundation-pack/lib/with-editor/README.md

 use `shell-command` to asynchronously run some shell command.

-The command `with-editor-export-editor` exports `$EDITOR` or another such environment variable in `shell-mode`, `term-mode` and `eshell-mode` buffers.
+The command `with-editor-export-editor` exports `$EDITOR` or another such environment variable in `shell-mode`, `eshell-mode`, `term-mode` and `vterm-mode` buffers.
 Use this Emacs command before executing a shell command which needs the editor set, or always arrange for the current Emacs instance to be used as editor by adding it to the appropriate mode hooks:

     (add-hook 'shell-mode-hook  'with-editor-export-editor)
+    (add-hook 'eshell-mode-hook 'with-editor-export-editor)
     (add-hook 'term-exec-hook   'with-editor-export-editor)
-    (add-hook 'eshell-mode-hook 'with-editor-export-editor)
+    (add-hook 'vterm-mode-hook  'with-editor-export-editor)

 Some variants of this function exist, these two forms are
 equivalent: